Censorship Resistance

 Journalists and Media Workers

 Journalists operating in countries with press restrictions need to communicate with sources, editors, and colleagues without revealing that they are using encrypted communication.
-A journalist in a conflict zone or authoritarian state whose device is inspected at a checkpoint needs their communication to be invisible, not just encrypted.
 OSHI covert channels ensure that even if the device network traffic is monitored, there is no evidence of secure messaging activity.

 Human Rights Activists